miralsadixander/simplilearnsqlproject/README.md

-# simplilearnsqlproject
+# simplilearnsqlprojects
-Repo for projects
+Repo for projects completed during simplilearn SQL training

+Projects showcases variety of SQL queries from beginner to intermediate level